analuisadev/100-Days-Of-Code/README.md

 Day Six: Program that reads name and age and performs a quick test of traffic laws Day Seven: I created the paper and scissors stone game Day Eight: Message Bot
-Day Nine: Calculate your monthly fees (NOW)
+Day Nine: Calculate your monthly fees
+Day Ten: The summary was commissioned when I sent it through GitHub desktop (NOW)